AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-find-work.md

 ## Search for your work

-Use the Search bar to locate projects, tasks, issues, and documents you need.
+Use the [!UICONTROL Search] bar to locate projects, tasks, issues, and documents you need.

 <table style="table-layout:auto">
  <col>